Pow-Sys Güç Sistemleri logoPow-Sys Güç Sistemleri

 What is high voltage operation responsibility

 High voltage operation responsibility is a technical responsibility service carried out by an authorized electrical engineer to ensure that the energy infrastructure in electrical installations above 1 kV is operated safely, regularly and traceably.
 Within this scope, the transformer substation, MV switchgear, circuit breakers, disconnectors, protection relays, grounding system, single-line diagram, switching instructions, maintenance records and safety equipment are evaluated together.
-For related context, see Periodic Inspection and Periodic Examination Service.
+For related context, see Electrical Installations Design and Consultancy Service.

 High voltage operation service is not only about checking whether the transformer is operating.
 The facility's energy receiving point, medium voltage equipment, protection scheme, site safety, documentation status, maintenance history and possible fault scenarios are considered together.
 Therefore, the correct approach is to view high voltage operation responsibility as a continuous technical follow-up system concerning the entire facility.